The Life And Times of Melody DeLeon

 VII.
 The Mountain

 Following her second round of journeys, Melody made a decision to become a semi-hermit.
 She currently lives and writes from the top of a mountain.
 She stays in contact through means of technology (First a private telegraph, then telephone, then broadband), now she uses a wideband hub-class connection.
 She has managed to keep the mountain's position relatively undisclosed through trustworthy people and cunning use of aliases (Or so she says, the meaning was presumably vague).
-She is quite happy there, and is kept companion by her trusty Poo-Bah, a gaggle of housecats, and of course the fine denizens of the Aethernet.
+She is quite happy there, and is kept company by her trusty Poo-Bah, a gaggle of housecats, and of course the fine denizens of the Aethernet.